DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-active-directory-domain-name-services-setup-and-account-creation-cmd-commands.md

 <br>
 <br>

-3. Enable Recycle bin (located to the right sidebar).
+3. Enable the Recycle bin (located on the right sidebar).
       <br>
       <br>